MEO (telecommunication company): Internet

 The ADSL Internet service offers 24 Mbit/s downstream and 1 Mbit/s for upstream without traffic limitation, nationally or internationally.
-The fiber optic network allows downstream speeds up to 400 Mbit/s and 100Mbit/s downstream for a higher data allocation.
+The fiber optic network allows downstream speeds up to 400 Mbit/s and 100 Mbit/s downstream for a higher data allocation.
 In 2015 mobile internet was added, named M5O.

 Telephone

-The telephone service offers charge free calls without limit to all national fixed networks.
+The telephone service offers charge free calls without limit to all national fixed networks by on the MEO fixed network (formerly as PTC).
 Initial costs are integrated in the MEO service subscription.

 Mobile phone

 Mobile phone service is supplied through the TMN networks.
 Following the demise of the TMN brand, tariffs remained unchanged and the telephonic support line (1696) remained the same as well.
 In 2015 telephone service was included in a quadruple play pack, named M4O.

+MEO Apps

+IPTV technology allowed MEO to provide several interactive services, namely during the FIFA 2010 World Cup in South Africa.
+Currently MEO has interactive applications in the IPTV and Satellite service (example MEO Radios).

+MEO Energia

+In the strategy for portfolio diversification and new businesses, MEO Energia is launched, through PT Live, a partner of Altice Portugal, adding energy exclusively produced from 100% renewable sources and communication.

+On August 6, 2020, Altice Portugal informed the Competition Authority that it acquired PT Live and that it will change its name to MEO Energia.

 Channels

-The television channel line-up includes the Portuguese versions of international channels such as:
+The television channel line-up includes the Portuguese channels such as: